mayank0131/AWSFiddling/DR-scenario/README.md

 6. A Null resource that will mount the EBS volume and make it persistent across reboots along with placing the application homepage.

 7. A Null resource that will remove the security group rule added in Step3 once the null EBS volume setup is done.

+**Note:** Don't be bothered about the PR failure on first run since second part expects first one to be present.
+It won't fail in push.